-Alaska Airlines’ new livery
+Alaska Airlines new livery (for the 787s only)

 Designed by Hornall Anderson (now Sid Lee) and unveiled on January 25, 2015, this was the first major update the Alaska Airlines livery in over 25 years.
 The launch aircraft for this new design was the Boeing 737-800, which was fitting considering that the 737 was (and still is) the back bone of the Alaska Airlines fleet.